Fire department: man drives vehicle “off cliff” in Saugatuck

 SAUGATUCK, Mich. — A man suffered minor injuries after he allegedly drove a vehicle “off a cliff” earlier this week.

 The Saugatuck Township Fire Department says they got the call around 9:20 p.m.
 Tuesday night.
-They tell FOX 17 a Subaru driven by a man in his fifties was speeding and ultimately drove off the Lakeshore Drive bluff in Saugatuck.
+They tell FOX 17 a Subaru driven by a man in his fifties was speeding and ultimately drove off bluffs near Lakeshore Dr & 130th Ave in Saugatuck.

 The Subaru landed on its tires after doing a flip.
 Save for the cosmetic damage, firefighters say the vehicle is fine.